Fjell Municipality: General information

-The parish of Fjæld was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
+The parish of Fjæld (later spelled Fjell) was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1964, the islands of Misje and Turøyna (population: 404) were transferred from the municipality of Herdla to the municipality of Fjell.
+On 1 January 1964, the islands of Misje and Turøyna (population: 404) were transferred from Herdla Municipality to Fjell Municipality.

-On 1 January 2020, the three neighbouring municipalities of Fjell, Sund, and Øygarden were merged into one large island municipality called Øygarden.
+On 1 January 2020, there was a large municipal merger including three neighboring municipalities.
+Fjell Municipality, Sund Municipality, and Øygarden Municipality were merged into a new, much larger Øygarden Municipality.
+Historically, this municipality was part of the old Hordaland county.
+On 1 January 2020, Hordaland county became a part of the newly-formed Vestland county (after Hordaland and Sogn og Fjordane counties were merged).

 Name

 The municipality (originally the parish) is named after the old Fjelde farm (Fjall) since the first Fjell Church was built there.
 The name is identical to the modern Norwegian word fjell which means "mountain".
 The oldest form of the name was Undir Fjalli which means "under/below the mountain".
 Historically, the name of the municipality was spelled Fjæld or Fjeld.
 On 3 November 1917, a royal resolution changed the spelling of the name of the municipality to Fjell.